shirokumakur0/shirokumakur0.github.io/_pages/cv.md

 ======
 * Apr.
 2021 -- present: Ph.D.
 Candidate, The University of Tokyo
   * Department of Mathematical Informatics
 * Mar.
-2021: M.S. in Information Science and Technology, The University of Tokyo
+2021: Master of Information Science and Technology, The University of Tokyo
   * Department of Mathematical Informatics
 * Mar.
-2019: B.Eng. in Engineering, The University of Tokyo
+2019: Bachelor of Engineering, The University of Tokyo
-  * Department of mathematical engineering and information physics
+  * Department of Mathematical Engineering and Information Physics

 Work Experience